apache/flink-statefun/docs/content/docs/modules/http-endpoint.md

 * `pool_ttl`: the amount of time a connection will live in the connection pool.
 Set to 0 to disable, otherwise the connection will be evicted from the pool after (approximately) that time.
 If a connection is evicted while it is serving a request, that connection will be only marked for eviction and will be dropped from the pool once the request returns.
 * `pool_size`: the maximum pool size.
 * `payload_max_bytes`: the maximum size for a request or response payload size.
 The default is set to 32MB.
+* `trust_cacerts`: Trusted public certificate authority certificates in a pem format.
+If none are provided, but the function uses https, the default jre truststore will be used.
+If you need to provide more than one CA cert, concat them with a newline in between.
+This can be taken from a classpath (e.g. classpath:file.pem) or a path.
+* `client_cert`: Client public certificate used for mutual tls authentication.
+This can be taken from a classpath (e.g. classpath:file.crt) or a path
+* `client_key`: PKCS8 client private key used for mutual tls authentication.
+This can be taken from a classpath (e.g. classpath:file.key) or a path
+* `client_key_password`: The location of a file containing the client key password (if required).
+This can be taken from a classpath (e.g. classpath:file.key) or a path

 {{< hint info >}}
 We highly recommend setting `statefun.async.max-per-task` to a much higher value (see [Configurations]({{< ref "docs/deployment/configurations">}}))